FREE SHIPPING on orders $35+!

 Makes an attractive border plant.
 Delicious in green salads, tomato and cheese dishes and omeletes.

-Basil Sweet has a pleasing aroma, delicious taste, and is a great companion for tomato plants.
+The entire plant has a very pleasing aroma and it makes a great companion for growing tomato plants.

 Sow Easy seeds are pelleted with an all-natural coating made from a mix of clay, perlite, and FDA-approved food coloring.
 This coating adds some bulk to small seeds and stands out in the soil, making direct sowing and accurate spacing easier than ever.
 However, the coating does add a few days to the germination time when compared to uncoated seed.